Dhruvil5995/Chatbot/README.md

-# Chatbot

-# Pandeyji Eatery - Restaurant Management and Dialogflow Integration
+# FastAPI-Dialogflow Integration with MySQL for Restaurant Order Management

 ## Overview